doubavitch/dockerized-dead-by-daylight/README.md

 docker build -t dead-by-daylight .
 ```

 Note that this step might take a while the first time (around 40 minutes).
-This is most due to the use of renv::restore(), a rather time-consuming command.
+This is mostly due to the use of renv::restore(), a rather time-consuming command.

 - Run the pipeline: